yusufinann/GameHub/README.md

   <p align="center">
     Web-Based Live Game and Social Interaction Platform 🚀
     <br />
-    Discover Fun with Bingo and More! 🎲
+    Discover Fun with Bingo, Hangman, and More! 🎲🔠
     <br />
     <a href="#project-summary"><strong>Project Summary</strong></a>
     ·